susiteemu/startpoint/README.md

 *Editing* works the same: you can either do it directly by opening the request file with an editor or by opening the TUI app and starting the editing there.

 *Deleting* means simply deleting the request file so it can also be done directly from file system or with the TUI app.
-The app does some checks before deleting (whether the request is defined as a previous request to other requests; TODO).
+The app does some checks before deleting (whether the request is defined as a previous request to other requests).

 *Preview* opens the selected request to a syntax highlighted and scrollable view.
 Note that it shows the "raw" version of request and does not fill any template variables.